inl-labtrack/EMRALD/emrald-docs/src/guide/Modeling/states.md

 See [Events](/guide/Modeling/events.md) for more information.

 ### Adding an Action for an Event
-To add an action to an event, you can either...<br>
+To add an action to an event, you can either:<br>

 **Option 1:** Under the Event Actions header, right-click on the event you want to add the action to create a new Event Action or <br>
 ![New Event Action](/images/Modeling/states/AddNewEventAction.png)<br>